Top Takeaways from Shopify Unite

 But don’t let the simple user interface fool you.

-With Shopify, and its apps and integrations, you an run almost any marketing campaign you can dream of using Shopify as your commerce platform, whether that be social campaigns, on-site upsets, cart abandon follow ups, email marketing, and so on.
+With Shopify, and its apps and integrations, you can run almost any marketing campaign you can dream of, whether that be social campaigns, on-site upsets, cart abandon follow ups, email marketing, and so on.

 Shopify is built to give you all of the tools that you need in order to convert.